top of page

 Q9: How was the analysis posted on the NYGG homepage conducted?

-A9: Many of the analyzes posted on the NYGG homepage are based on computer simulations using Categorical AI.
-If you would like to know more about computer simulation, please contact us below.
+A9: Many of the analyzes in the NYGG's homepage are based on computer simulations using Categorical AI.

 Q10.
 Is NYGG publishing academic papers or filing patents?